FAQs: Cryptocurrency 101: The Ultimate Beginner’s Guide

 Many purchased their first digital currencies using pioneering exchanges like Coinbase in 2017.
 Today, a plethora of services and financial products exist in order to provide yield from an ever-growing crypto market.

-On one hand, storing crypto on an exchange means you don’t need to worry about your private keys, but on the other hand, this means you are trusting the third party to give you your coins when your request them.
+As discussed, storing crypto on an exchange means you don’t need to worry about your private keys.
+However, this means you are trusting the third party to give you your coins on request.

 Veteran bitcoiners will tell you ‘not your keys not your coins’, due to the fact that traditional financial payment rails and banks have consistently blocked people from using their own hard earned money over the years.

-The trade-off is plapable and is for every individual to judge.
+The trade-off is palpable and is for every individual to judge.

 Since bitcoin is technically still an experiment and hasn’t even reach 5% of the world population, it remains to be seen how government’s will react to cryptocurrency exchanges.
 This means that storing some bitcoin on a private wallet ensures that you are protected against malicious or rogue governments.
 The threat of this happening will probably taper off with increased mainstream adoption.

 In order to maintain ownership of your cryptocurrency, you must store your private keys in a secret location.